kelseyhightower/kubernetes-the-hard-way/docs/01-infrastructure-gcp.md

 To make our Kubernetes control plane remotely accessible, a public IP address will be provisioned and assigned to a Load Balancer that will sit in front of the 3 Kubernetes controllers.

-## Networking
+## Prerequisites

-Set the region and zone to us-central1:
+Set the compute region and zone to us-central1:

 ```
 gcloud config set compute/region us-central1